History of Nicaragua: Somoza's rise to power and the formation of a dictatorship

 After Somoza's win in the December 1936 presidential elections, he proceeded to consolidate his power within the National Guard, while at the same time dividing his political opponents.
-Family members and close associates were given key positions within the government and the military.
+Somoza family-members and close associates took up key positions within the government and the military.
 The Somoza family also controlled the PLN, which in turn controlled the legislature and judicial system, thus giving Somoza absolute power over every sphere of Nicaraguan politics.
-Nominal political opposition was allowed as long as it did not threaten the ruling elite.
-Somoza Garcia's National Guard repressed serious political opposition and antigovernment demonstrations.
-The institutional power of the National Guard grew in most government owned enterprises, until eventually it controlled the national radio and telegraph networks, the postal and immigration services, health services, the internal revenue service, and the national railroads.
+Nominal political opposition was allowed as long as it did not threaten the ruling élite.
+Somoza Garcia's National Guard repressed serious political opposition and anti-government demonstrations.
+The institutional power of the National Guard grew in most government-owned enterprises, until eventually the Guard controlled the national radio and telegraph networks, the postal and immigration services, health services, the internal revenue service, and the national railroads.

 In less than two years after his election, Somoza Garcia, defying the Conservative Party, declared his intention to stay in power beyond his presidential term.
 Thus, in 1938, Somoza Garcia named a Constituent Assembly that gave the president extensive power and elected him for another eight-year term.
-A Constituent Assembly, extension of the presidential term from four years to six years, and clauses empowering the president to decree laws relating to the National Guard without consulting Congress, ensured Somoza's absolute control over the state and military.
+A Constituent Assembly, extension of the presidential term from four years to six years, and clauses empowering the president to decree laws relating to the National Guard without consulting Congress, ensured Somoza's absolute control over the state and the military.
 Control over electoral and legislative machinery provided the basis for a permanent dictatorship.

-Nicaragua declared war on Germany during World War II.
-No troops were sent to the war but Somoza used the crisis to seize attractive properties held by German-Nicaraguans, the best known of which was the Montelimar estate.
-Today it is operated as a privately owned luxury resort and casino.
-Nicaragua was the first country to ratify the UN Charter.
+In 1941, during World War II, Nicaragua declared war on Germany.
+Somoza sent no troops to the battlefronts, but used the crisis to seize attractive properties held by German-Nicaraguans, the best known of which was the Montelimar estate.
+(Today it operates as a privately owned luxury resort and casino.)
+Nicaragua became the first country to ratify the UN Charter.